 Ah, Paris!
-The City of Love for many tourists but for many students the city of infinite knowledge.
+The City of Love for many tourists, but for many students the city of infinite knowledge.
 As a student, moving away from home and going abroad to a university in Paris, université as the French call it, can be an exciting but daunting prospect.
-Well hopefully with the following tips it will be nothing but fun!
+Well, hopefully with the following tips it will be nothing but fun!

-Once the tedious paperwork is finished, then comes the hard part, the accommodation.
+Once the tedious paperwork is finished, then comes the hard part: the accommodation.

 Finding an apartment in Paris can sometimes feel like looking for a needle in a haystack (in which there are no needles), but I’ve got a few tricks up my sleeve that I’m willing to share.
-You are going to need that dossier again (I told you to make multiple copies) and add some new material to it.
-First of all, you are going to need a garant, essentially a letter from your parents promising to pay all your fees, housing in particular, since you are a poor student with no reliable income.
+You are going to need that dossier again (I told you to make multiple copies) and to add some new material to it.
+First of all, you are going to need a garant, a letter from your parents promising to pay all your fees, housing in particular, since you are a poor student with no reliable income.

 Plus, if things get really tight, ALL students, including foreigners, are eligible for the CAF government aid.
 Isn’t life sweet?